oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.1.1.3 Acknowledgment Type - Summary

-Summary of the acknowledgment of value type `string` with 1 or more characters SHOULD represent any contextual details the document producers wish to make known about the acknowledgment or acknowledged parties.
+Summary of the acknowledgment (`summary`) of value type `string` with 1 or more characters SHOULD represent any contextual details the document producers wish to make known about the acknowledgment or acknowledged parties.

 Example: